Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 ## Troubleshooting and support

-Ask questions in the Application Development Framework section of the [Alfresco Forum](https://hub.alfresco.com/t5/application-development/ct-p/developing) or in Gitter Discussions available in the [Alfresco Builder Network](https://www.alfresco.com/abn/adf/).
+Ask questions in the Application Development Framework section of the [Alfresco Forum](https://hub.alfresco.com/t5/application-development/ct-p/developing) or in the Alfresco [Gitter Discussions](https://gitter.im/Alfresco/alfresco-ng2-components).

 ## Use the Enterprise stack instead of the Open Source